sitewhere/sitewhere-documentation/docs/guide/api/java/device-api/README.md

 ### Add Multiple Events for a Device

-The followin example shows how to create multiple events for a `Device` using a single API Call.
+The following example shows how to create multiple events for a `Device` using a single API Call.

 ```java
 String deviceToken = "60737-MT90-4178968";